 You can often spot that you have a problem with bed bugs simply by looking around the edges of your mattress, under the folded Seams.

-If you find small, oval, flattened insects and you have dark speckles around them or nearby then you need to get things treated.
+If you find small, oval, flattened insects and dark speckles around them or nearby, you need to get things treated.

 Two huge infestations we tackled last year presented a huge challenge, but as usual, we succeeded in taking control and eliminating them.

 When Are Bedbugs Most Likely To Bite Me?

 They are most active at night, especially in the early hours, but this is variable.

 If you work nights and sleep all day, then a darkened room is just as preferable.
 We have also seen them biting during the day, where the opportunity arises.

 Bedbugs, like all animals, will make the most of any opportunity to feed if they need to.
 Bites often occur on exposed skin, especially the neck, face, hands, arms and feet.
 Hydrocortisone cream is often helpful at reducing inflammation.

 How can I Stop Bed Bugs Biting Me?